Homemade Crunch Bars are an easy dessert based on one of the world’s favorite candies. You will never buy the pre-made version again!

-If you like desserts like Rice Krispies Treats and rich Chocolate Fudge, you should try out this recipe for a dessert based on one of the world’s favorite candies.
+If you like delicious Candy, you should try out this recipe.
 Crunch bars have been around since the early 1900s and are a great snack to grab on the go.
+You may also enjoy Homemade Twix Bars and Peppermint Patties.

 Are Crunch Bars your favorite candy bar?
 Even though you can find Crunch Bars in almost every grocery store in the United States, if you’ve got a craving for creamy milk chocolate and crisped rice but don’t feel like leaving the house you can try my recipe for a homemade version.